 How Long Does Mushroom Poisoning Last?

 Mushroom poisoning, also known as mycetism, is caused by the ingestion of toxic substances present in certain types of mushrooms.
-Usually, mushroom poisoning lasts up to 7 days.
+It usually lasts up to seven days.
 The onset and duration of symptoms can vary significantly based on the species of mushroom consumed and the type of toxins it contains.

 Here’s a rough guideline for a few common types of mushroom poisonings:

-3. Psilocybin (Psilocybe species, “Magic Mushrooms”) – Symptoms usually start within 20 minutes to 2 hours after ingestion and typically last for 3 to 6 hours but could last longer depending on the dose.
+- Psilocybin (Psilocybe species, “Magic Mushrooms”): Symptoms usually start within 20 minutes to 2 hours after ingestion and typically last 3 to 6 hours, but depending on the dose, they could last longer.

 How Long Does Norovirus Food Poisoning Last?